-In my imagination I began to call this ‘The Brylcreem Moment’, and when there were boys of my own age, or younger, ahead of me in the shop I used to derive a lot of amusement by observing their reactions to it.
+In my imagination I began to call this ‘The Brylcreem Moment’, and when there were boys of my own age, or younger, ahead of me in the shop I used to derive a lot of entertainment by observing their reactions to it.
 And, I suppose, pleasure as well.
 I did this as discreetly as possible while reading a magazine or a paper!
 Over the course of my teens I must have seen a large number of boys experience The Moment and come through it transformed.
-Looking back on those times wonder if there was ever, similarly, someone observing me.
+Looking back on those times I sometimes wonder if there was ever, similarly, someone observing me.
 It’s more than likely.

 It has to be said that individuals’ responses to The Moment differed a lot.
 I have seen boys leaving the shop with their hair creamed to perfection but not showing the slightest reaction to it, as if a haircut with Brylcreem was about as desirable as a visit to the dentist.
 Others would stand up from the chair and leave the shop with a thinly concealed beam of delight on their face, obviously revelling in the strange adult look their shiny new hair gave them.
 I suspect that in many cases even the most hapless haircut victim, forced into the shop as the end of the school break approached, managed to derive some pleasure from The Brylcreem Moment.

 I developed a little fantasy that one day, when my turn came for The Brylcreem Moment, I would test this question of quantity by asking the barber to “put a lot on”.
 Naturally there were barriers to putting this into practice; not being a pushy kid I felt it would need some kind of excuse such as “my girlfriend wonders what it would look like” or “a kid at school bet me I didn’t have the nerve to ask”.
-I was conscious as well that such excuses are almost always transparent and counter-productive, and would merely confirm that it was my own curiosity speaking.
+I was conscious as well that such excuses are almost invariably transparent and counter-productive, and would merely confirm that it was my own curiosity speaking.
 And my vanity as well, I suppose.
 I could see clearly enough that becoming the Oliver Twist of the barbershop and ‘asking for more’ was something I was unlikely ever to manage.

 So, having turned this idea over in my head for a year or two, it came as a major surprise one day when The Brylcreem Moment arrived for a boy ahead of me in the chair, and he asked to have a lot put on.
 I could hardly believe my ears.
-The boy in question didn’t look like a cheeky or vain or show-off type, so it was completely unexpected.
+The boy in question didn’t look like a pushy or vain or show-off type, so it was completely unexpected.
 He offered no excuse, as I might have done, he just said it straight out.
 He wasn’t anyone I knew, but he was about fourteen years old with medium brown hair of the type that often went well with cream.
-To be honest I was looking forward to seeing the result, as I knew it would get the old envy going nicely in preparation for my own approaching Moment.
+To be honest I was looking forward to seeing the result, as I knew it would get my envy going nicely in preparation for my own approaching Moment.